Wednesday, March 29, 2023

 REGISTRATION IS NOW CLOSED AS OF FRIDAY, MARCH 10 AT 12NOON.

 We have entered the ticketing phase of our event process and tickets should be arriving in the mail sometime between March 20- March 25.
-Questions should be directed to: email@example.com or call 717-361-1275 and leave a detailed message.
+You MUST have a ticket to attend this event.
+If your ticket(s) did not arrive in the US Mail, you must make arrangements to pick up duplicate ticket(s) at the Will Call area of our Information Table on event day.
+Questions should be directed to: firstname.lastname@example.org or call 717-361-1275 and leave a detailed message.

 Steve ‘The Woz’ Wozniak

 A Silicon Valley icon, technology entrepreneur and philanthropist for more than forty years, Steve Wozniak has helped shape the computing industry with his design of Apple’s first line of products the Apple I and II.
 He also influenced the popular Macintosh.
 In 1976, Wozniak and Steve Jobs founded Apple Computer Inc. with Wozniak’s Apple I personal computer.
 The following year, he introduced his Apple II personal computer, featuring a central processing unit, a keyboard, color graphics, and a floppy disk drive.
 The Apple II was integral in launching the personal computer industry.
 He is listed as the sole inventor on four Apple patents.

 In 1981, he went back to UC Berkeley and finished his degree in electrical engineering/computer science.
 To date, Wozniak has received ten Honorary Doctor of Engineering degrees.
 Wozniak, founded the company Unuson, an abbreviation of “unite us in song”, which sponsored US Festivals in 1982 and 1983.
 Initially intended to celebrate evolving technologies, the festivals ended up as a technology exposition and a rock festival as a combination of music, computers, television, and people.